 For the holidays, the kids decided to visit old Mother Earth.
 They hadn't seen her in a while.
-So Janet, Harriet, John, Peter and Hortense all piled into John's new SUV and headed down the highway.
+So Janet, Harriet, John, and Peter all piled into John's new SUV and headed down the highway.

 As they drove up the tree-lined street, they saw Mother Earth in the yard, surrounded by flowers and bees, and to their horror - weeds.
 The yard was full of weeds!
-A deer was munching something by the door and squirrels were running up and down the oak tree that shaded the house.
 When Mom stood up to wave, she looked a little stooped-over.

-"Mom, you look tired" said Hortense, pushing a chipmunk away from her cookie.
+"Mom, you look droopy" said janet.
 "Is there anything we can do?"

 "Well, yes, there is, as a matter of fact."

 "Good thinking, John", said Peter who had made a lot of money on real estate.
 "But I think this place could really use some work.
-While you are at the clinic, I can cut down that oak tree outside - that's how all the squirrels keep getting in here.
-And I know a great exterminator who can get rid of all the rest and spray for bugs too."
+While you are at the clinic, I can cut down that oak tree outside.
+And I know a great exterminator who can get rid of e squirrels and spray for bugs too."

 Harriet, a food blogger, piped up - "Have you looked in the fridge?
 There's nothing in there but acorns, compost pie and topsoil sausages.
-And what's with the cow patties?
-I can toss all that get some chemical fertilizer frozen dinners.
-Mom shouldn't be drinking rainwater, either - it doesn't have any phosphates."
+I can toss all that get some frozen dinners.
+Mom shouldn't be drinking rainwater, either - it doesn't have any flouride or chlorine."

 "I can't believe she doesn't have a TV, said Janet.
-"How is she going to keep up with what is happening with people?
+"How is she going to keep up with what is happening in the world?
 All she hears about is what animals and plants have to say, and they don't know what's really going on."

-"That's not what I meant', murmured Mother Earth, looking alarmed, but the kids all started talking about the best medical treatments and the logistics of getting the cement mixer in the neighborhood, brands of fertilizer and how to get wifi in the house.
+"That's not what I meant', murmured Mother Earth, looking alarmed, but the kids all started talking about the best medical treatments and the logistics of getting the cement mixer in the neighborhood and how to get wifi in the house.